 Growth Rate: Moderate

-Bloom: Pendent, tubular flowers in purple and red, pink and lavender, or white; early summer into fall
+Bloom: Pendent, tubular flowers with prominent stamens from early summer into fall

 Size: 6-10’ H x 6-10’ W